 8. You aren't split-testing

-By following these applicable tips for your website, you should begin to see more traffic and leads.
+By following these applicable tips for your website design, you should begin to see more traffic and leads.
 Keep in mind: continuously measure, split test and analyze your data for the best possible results.
+Want to know more?
+Just get in touch with our web design company.

 Originally published October, 2014; Updated March, 2018